Cheltenham Festival Champion Day 2021Featured Event

 Where to be for the best views

-As Cheltenham's most exclusive area, the Club Enclosure provides a range of viewing and refreshment options.
-Guests will be treated to spectacular views from the main grandstand, viewing steps and lawn, whilst the center of the course (by the final fence) can also easily be reached.
+As Cheltenham Racecourse's most exclusive area, the Club Enclosure provides a range of viewing and refreshment options.
+Guests will be treated to spectacular views from the main grandstand, viewing steps and lawn, whilst the centre of the course (by the final fence) can also easily be reached.
 Guests will also have access to all facilities included in the Tattersalls Enclosure.

 The Tattersalls Enclosure offers guests extensive views from the Grandstands viewing steps.
 Badge holders have access to the Paddock, Winner's Enclosure viewing steps, The Hall of Fame and The Centaur.
-The bookmakers in the betting ring (weather permitting) and the extensive totepool betting facilities can also be easily reached.
-Finally, the enclosure contains a host of bars and eating options including the Gold Cup and Festival Restaurants and the trade stands in the Tented Village.
+Finally, the enclosure contains a host of bars and eating options including the Cheltenham Gold Cup and Cheltenham Festival Restaurants and the trade stands in the Tented Village.

 BEST MATE ENCLOSURE

 Cheltenham’s Best Mate enclosure is situated directly opposite the main grandstand and provides great views of the racing.
-Built in 2004, this modern grandstand offers a variety of food choices, as well as extensive betting facilities and bars.
+Built in 2004, this modern grandstand offers a variety of food choices and bars.
 Access to the Parade Ring or additional activities and entertainment such as the Shopping Village is not available from Best Mate.

 How to find us

 There are a variety of ways to reach Cheltenham Racecourse.